Lead and Copper Rule Revisions

 When is MDH going to provide detailed guidance on the LCRR and on LSL inventories?

-MDH plans to use technical guidance from organizations such as EPA and the Association of State Drinking Water Administrators (ASDWA).
+MDH plans to use technical guidance from EPA and the Association of State Drinking Water Administrators (ASDWA).
 We do not have a complete schedule for when these guidance documents will be published.

-Once technical guidance is available, MDH will provide more information on the LSL inventories, including what data needs to be provided and how it will be submitted.
-We also anticipate being able to provide technical assistance to systems before they begin their LSL inventory, including technical guidance, best practices, and lessons learned.
-We will be providing a template that allows CWSs to insert the required information no later than July 2022.
-This will provide at least 18 months for CWSs to create their inventories and submit them to the state by September 16, 2024.
+Once technical guidance is available, MDH will provide more information on the LSL inventories, including what data must be provided and how it will be submitted.
+We also anticipate providing technical assistance to systems before they begin their LSL inventory, including technical guidance, best practices, and lessons learned.
+We will be providing a template that allows CWSs to insert the required information shortly after the technical guidance is published.
+CWSs will then have at least 18 to create their inventories and submit them to the state by October 16, 2024.

 Sampling and Analysis